iter-tools/iter-tools/README.md

 Historical docs are markdown files on github.
 For 6.x docs look at tags on the history of [README.md](https://github.com/iter-tools/iter-tools/blob/6.x/README.md).
 For 7.x versions look at tags on the history of [API.md](https://github.com/iter-tools/iter-tools/blob/trunk/API.md).

+Some information is present also in the github [wiki](https://github.com/iter-tools/iter-tools/wiki), including a [cookbook](https://github.com/iter-tools/iter-tools/wiki/the-cookbook) providing author and user-submitted examples of ways to use the library to accomplish common tasks.

 For more high level information, read on!

 ### Why use iterables?